Riccardo Barbieri: Research career

-Riccardo Barbieri received his undergraduate education in 1963-67 at the Scuola Normale Superiore in Pisa and at the University of Pisa.
+Riccardo Barbieri received his undergraduate education from 1963 to 1967 at the Scuola Normale Superiore in Pisa and at the University of Pisa.
 His laurea advisor was Pietro Menotti.
-During his professionalization classes (perfezionamento) in 1967-69 at the Scuola Normale Superiore and in later years he worked on higher-order radiative corrections in Quantum Electrodynamics with Ettore Remiddi.
-In the 1970s he turned to computations in Quantum Chromodynamics, collaborating in particular with Raoul Gatto and Zoltan Kunszt.
+During his professionalization classes (perfezionamento) from 1967 to 1969 at the Scuola Normale Superiore and in later years he worked on higher-order radiative corrections in Quantum Electrodynamics with Ettore Remiddi.
+In the 1970s, he turned to computations in Quantum Chromodynamics, collaborating in particular with Raoul Gatto and Zoltan Kunszt.
 In 1976 at CERN, he made the prediction, later experimentally verified, of the hadronic widths of the three charmonium P-waves.

-In 1980-82, Riccardo Barbieri was a staff member at the CERN Theory Division.
+From 1980 to 1982, Riccardo Barbieri was a staff member at the CERN Theory Division.
 The Standard Model of particle physics by then well established, he started focussing on models beyond the Standard Model, in particular supersymmetry.
 In 1982, he formulated the first realistic model of mediation of supersymmetry breaking via supergravity.

 Since 1984 and until now, Riccardo Barbieri has been the professor of theoretical physics at Pisa, first at the University of Pisa (1984–97), and then at the Scuola Normale Superiore (1998–present).
 Some of his most influential results in this period include: